hzrd149/nostrudel-startos/README.md

 # noStrudel for StartOS

-[noStrudel](https://github.com/hzrd149/nostrudel) is a Nostr web client for a explorting the nostr network.
+[noStrudel](https://github.com/hzrd149/nostrudel) is a Nostr web client for exploring the Nostr network.
 This repository creates the s9pk package that is installed to run noStrudel on StartOS.

 ## Dependencies